 Even though pathologists’ work is done in a laboratory, they are a vital part of your cardiovascular-care team.
 For example, using powerful microscopes, pathologists can look into the heart’s cells.
 And, it is the pathologist who decides whether the patient’s body is accepting a new, transplanted heart.
 With this knowledge, doctors can provide the appropriate medicines and treatment to reverse rejection.
 Pathologists also look at the tissue and blood cells that form on blood-contacting surfaces of artificial devices (such as stents, valves, blood vessel grafts, heart assist devices, and artificial hearts) implanted in the body.
 The pathologists can then tell doctors and researchers whether good or bad cells have formed on the implants’ surfaces and whether these implanted “biomaterials” can be used safely.

-Cardiovascular pathologists are an important part of the research teams at the Texas Heart Institute at St. Luke's Episcopal Hospital.
-For more details, see Summary of Research, and for a list of just a few of our pathologists' advances, see Cardiovascular Pathology at THI.
+Cardiovascular pathologists are an important part of the research teams at the Texas Heart Institute.
+For more details, see Summary of Research.